jalanb/ackvim/README.md

 ```

 ## Options
-Because it needs to handle options for both `ack` and `vim`, ack2vim does not provide any options itself.
+Because it needs to handle options for both `ack` and `vim`, ack2vim provides only one option itself.
 Rather it provides individual commands, such as the following which add filetype options to the `ack` command line

 command | filetype
 --------|---------